TeamSpen210/srctools/docs/source/modules/vmf.rst

 +++++++++

-``func_instance`` entities can have fixup variables defined on them, which are stored in a number of ``replaceXX` keys.
-To avoid having to deal with the details, these are automatically parsed and stored under a `fixup` attribute.
+``func_instance`` entities can have fixup variables defined on them, which are stored in a number of :samp:`replace{01}` keys.
+To avoid having to deal with the details, these are automatically parsed and stored under a `fixup <Entity.fixup>` attribute.

 .. autoattribute:: Entity.fixup